Six Flags New England

-Six Flags New England, formerly known as Gallup's Grove (1870–1886), Riverside Grove (1887–1911), Riverside Park (1912–1995) and Riverside: The Great Escape (1996–1999), is an amusement park located in Agawam, Massachusetts.
+Six Flags New England is an amusement park located in Agawam, Massachusetts.
 Opening in the late 19th century, it is the oldest amusement park in the Six Flags chain, acquired by Premier Parks in 1996 and rebranded Six Flags New England in 2000.
 Superman The Ride is among the park's most notable rides, having appeared as a highly ranked roller coaster in the annual Golden Ticket Awards from Amusement Today since the ride opened in 2000.

 History

 Throughout much of the 20th century, the park was known as Riverside Park.
 It began as a picnic grove in 1870 named Gallup's Grove.
 It was briefly changed to Riverside Grove, and then eventually Riverside Park in 1912.
 Prior to 1900, most of the park's patrons arrived via steamship.
 The Springfield Street Railway extended its line to the park in 1900 and, although Riverside was at the end of the Springfield Street Railway, it was not owned by the railway and is, therefore, not considered a trolley park, contrary to published reports.

 In the early 1900s, a few mechanical rides and a carousel were added.
 The park was purchased in 1911 by Henry J. Perkins who transformed the park from a picnic grove to an amusement park.
 He built the park's first roller coaster, The Giant Dip, in 1912, which proved to be so popular that another coaster, The Greyhound, was added in 1915.
 Under Perkins' ownership, the park continued to prosper and additional amusements were added, including a 300-foot-diameter pool that became known as Lake Takadip.
 The original Giant Dip coaster was replaced in 1920 by a new, more thrilling coaster that was twice the size of the Giant and was eventually named Lightning.
 A third coaster, Whirlwind Racer, was added in 1928.